sensiflow/main/docs/api/errors/general.md

 The requested processed stream does not exist.
 This may be caused by an invalid processed stream id.

+##### Role Not Found

+The requested role does not exist.
+This may happen when updating a user´s role to non existent one.

 ##### Email Not Found

 The requested email does not exist.